-SUBMISSION NOT YET OPEN
+SUBMISSION WILL OPEN SOON

 Before submitting check out the submission guidelines below and general guidelines for pattern writing.